CarlieHamilton/KidsWorld/README.md

 1) Cloudinary - A cloud-based image and video management solution.
 It enables users to upload, store, manage, manipulate and deliver images and video for websites and apps.
 In our website, we used this solution to store and manage images of the items the seller would like to sell.

 2) Stripe - Allows individuals and businesses to make and receive payments over the Internet.
+Industry standards require that we never store credit card details on our server.
 In our website, we have a "Checkout Now" button with each item listed.
 When this button is clicked, the browser redirects to stripe where credit card data is handled.
 Once the payment is done by entering the credit card data, stripe will redirect the customer’s browser back.

 ![Stripe Implementation Workflow](docs/stripe.png)